vgmtrans/vgmtrans/src/value/scan/AssetResolution.md

   across song tables before publication, preserving the first entry's name.
 - Banks and sample pools remain assets without generating synthetic collections.
   `bindSoundBank` resolves and prepares a standalone bank's own dependencies.
+- Supplemental inspection references have their own recorded outcome.
+Missing or wrong-type references are omitted from membership and make the collection incomplete, preserving audio preparation despite their error diagnostics.
 - Each owner has one ordered input list for its dependency role.
 Multiple requests combine into that list, preserving unresolved outcomes and alternatives.
 Bank inputs deduplicate assets; sample inputs preserve distinct placements within